Current State of Gambling & Poker, Online & Offline, in New Hampshire

-Last updated: October 4, 2017 at 12:37pm by Savanah – In June, New Hampshire became the 5th state to legalize online lottery sales.
-The state introduced HB 562, a bill to allow online poker and casino games, on January 25th.
-Most likely land-based casinos would need to be passed before offering online gambling to those physically located in New Hampshire.
+Last updated: May 27, 2018 at 2:49pm by Savanah – In June of last year, New Hampshire became the 5th state to legalize online lottery sales.
+The state introduced HB 562, a bill to allow online poker and casino games, on January 25, 2017.
+However, this bill was shelved by state lawmakers on October 31, 2017.
 The NH Senate voted down a bill earlier this year proposed by Senator D’Allesandro by a 10-11 vote which would legalize the state’s first commercial casino.
 However, D’Allesandro does have some solid support from the Senate and Governor Maggie Hassan who has mentioned that a casino in the state would boost the state’s economy.
 So, there is still a chance of a bill getting passed in the near future.
 A poll taken fairly recently showed that 51% of New Hampshire residents favor casino gambling, 37% oppose, and 12% are neutral.

 Online Poker in New Hampshire – Estimated Date of Legalization: 2019-2020